Ateneo de Naga University: Expansion

-From 1947 to 2003, the college and high school were on the same campus, i.e., the Bagumbayan campus which became crowded when AdNU became a university.
-Student population grew as the university added more undergraduate programs, and the campus open space shrunk as the university built seven new buildings to provide additional facilities to the growing college student population.
-These seven new buildings are Christ the King University Church, Jesuit Residence, Xavier Hall, Arrupe Hall, Fernando Hall (Conference Hall), O'Brien Hall (James J. O'Brien, S.J. library), the Engineering Building.
+From 1947 to 2003, the college and high school were on the same campus, i.e., the Bagumbayan Campus which became crowded when AdNU became a university.
+Student population grew as the university added more undergraduate programs, and the campus open space shrunk as seven new buildings were constructed to provide additional facilities to the growing college population.
+These new structures are: Christ the King University Church, Jesuit Residence, Xavier Hall, Arrupe Hall, Fernando Hall (Conference Hall), O'Brien Hall (James J. O'Brien, S.J. library), the Engineering Building.

 In the early 2000s, a ten-hectare land in Barangay Pacol, Naga City, was donated to AdNU.
-With the availability of a spacious new satellite campus, it was decided to transfer the high school from the Bagumbayan campus to the new satellite campus to decongest the former.
-This new property named Bonoan Campus became the new home of the high school in the summer of 2003 and also the place where the newly opened grade school was located.
-With the availability of more land, Ateneo de Naga can now accept a bigger student population.
+With the availability of a spacious new satellite campus, it was decided to transfer the high school from the Bagumbayan campus to this new campus to decongest the former.
+This new property, named the Bonoan Campus, became the new home of the high school in the summer of 2003 and is also where the newly opened grade school was to be located.
+With the availability of more land, Ateneo de Naga can now admit a bigger student population.
 The same year of 2003, the high school became coeducational with the enrollment of 185 female students.

 Up to the year 2013, Ateneo de Naga was the only Ateneo without a grade school.
-On June 4, 2014, AdNU opened its grade school at the Bonoan campus in Barangay Pacol, Naga City when it accepted students for Grades 1–3.
-Grades one to three classes were held at the high school building while the new grade school building was being constructed.
-The preschool kindergarten facility (the Ateneo Child Learning Center) was also transferred from the Bagumbayan campus to the Bonoan campus in school year 2014–2015.
-The preschool and grade school are also coeducational.
+On June 4, 2014, AdNU opened its grade school at the Bonoan Campus in Barangay Pacol, Naga City, when it admitted students for Grades 1–3.
+Classes were held at the high school building while the new grade school building was being constructed.
+The pre-school facility (the Ateneo Child Learning Center) also moved to the Bonoan Campus in school year 2014–2015.

+Senior High School (SHS) of the Ateneo de Naga University is housed at Bagumbayan Campus.
+It has five academic tracks: Arts and Design Track (AVFX); Accountancy, Business, and Management (ABM); General Academic Strand (GAS); Humanities and Social Sciences (HUMSS) and; a unique Humanities and Social Sciences-Social Journalism (HUMSS-SJ).

+All primary and secondary schools are also coeducational.